kundajelab/scATAC-reprog/src/analysis/20230814_exports/models/out/README.md

 All bias models used across folds are identical, except for the final intercept term in the counts output (see Methods), that is specific to each cell state, fold combination.

 ## Folds:

+The bigwigs and training regions are provided in `data/`.
+The splits used for training the different folds are as below:

 | Fold | Test Chromosomes           | Validation Chromosomes        |
 |------|----------------------------|-------------------------------|